generoso/dotfiles/README.md

 ./install
 ```

-All files in this repo whose name ends in `.symlink` will be symlinked to `$HOME`.
-All
+All the files in this repo whose name ends in `.symlink` will be symlinked to `$HOME`.
-the files whose name ends in `.configlink` will be symlinked to `$HOME/.config/` .
+All the files whose name ends in `.configlink` will be symlinked to `$HOME/.config/`.

 ## Credits